Propane Fuel Consumption by Generator Size

 Considering solar as a backup instead?
 The <a href="/solar/solar-panel-and-battery-sizing-calculator">solar panel and battery sizing calculator</a> helps you design an alternative to fossil fuel generators.

 Generator runtime specs from manufacturers assume ideal conditions that rarely match the real world.
 Use this calculator with your actual load and tank size, then keep a 15% fuel reserve for cold snaps and altitude effects.
 For extended outages, track your actual consumption during the first few hours and adjust your rationing plan accordingly.
+Our propane generator runtime guide covers fuel efficiency tips, altitude derating, and when to combine a generator with battery storage.

 Last updated: